Wendell Phillips: Women's rights activism

 Phillips was also an early advocate of women's rights.
 In 1840 he led the unsuccessful effort at the World Anti-Slavery Convention in London to have America's women delegates seated.
 In the July 3, 1846, issue of The Liberator he called for securing women's rights to their property and earnings as well as to the ballot.
 He wrote:

 In 1849 and 1850, he assisted Lucy Stone in conducting the first woman suffrage petition campaign in Massachusetts, drafting for her both the petition and an appeal for signatures.
 They repeated the effort the following two years, sending several hundred signatures to the state legislature.
 In 1853, they directed their petition to a convention charged with revising the state constitution, and sent it petitions bearing five thousand signatures.
 Together Phillips and Stone addressed the convention's Committee on Qualifications of Voters on May 27, 1853.
 In 1854, Phillips helped Stone call a New England Woman's Rights convention to expand suffrage petitioning into the other New England states.

 Phillips was a member of the National Woman's Rights Central Committee, which organized annual conventions throughout the 1850s, published its Proceedings, and executed plans adopted by the conventions.
 He was a close adviser of Lucy Stone, and a major presence at most of the conventions, for which he wrote resolutions defining the movement's principles and goals.
 His address to the 1851 convention, later called "Freedom for Woman", was used as a women's rights tract into the twentieth century.
 In March 1857, Phillips and Stone were granted hearings by the Massachusetts and Maine legislatures on the woman suffrage memorial sent to twenty-five legislatures by the 1856 National Woman's Rights Convention.
 As the movement's treasurer, Phillips was trustee with Lucy Stone and Susan B. Anthony of a $5,000 fund given anonymously to the movement in 1858, called the "Phillips fund" until the death of the benefactor, Francis Jackson, in 1861, and thereafter the "Jackson Fund".

-Postbellum activism
+Postwar activism

 Phillips's philosophical ideal was mainly self-control of the animal, physical self by the human, rational mind, although he admired martyrs like Elijah Lovejoy and John Brown.
 Historian Gilbert Osofsky has argued that Phillips's nationalism was shaped by a religious ideology derived from the European Enlightenment, as expressed by Thomas Paine, Thomas Jefferson, James Madison, and Alexander Hamilton.
-The Puritan ideal of a Godly Commonwealth through a pursuit of Christian morality and justice, however, was the main influence on Phillips' nationalism.
+The Puritan ideal of a Godly Commonwealth through a pursuit of Christian morality and justice, however, was the main influence on Phillips's nationalism.
 He favored getting rid of American slavery by letting the slave states secede, and he sought to amalgamate all the American "races".
-Thus, it was the moral end which mattered most in Phillips' nationalism.
+Thus, it was the moral end which mattered most in Phillips's nationalism.